ydb-platform/ydb/ydb/docs/en/core/integrations/import-jdbc.md

 ## Import tool installation {#install}

 To run the import tool, JDK 8 or later is required, with the `java` executable available in the program search path.
+The tool has been built and tested using OpenJDK 8.

 Import tool binary distribution is available on the [Releases page](https://github.com/ydb-platform/ydb-importer/releases).
 The import tool is provided as the ZIP archive, which needs to be unpacked into the local directory on the server where the tool is required to run.

-The import tool distribution archive contains the configuration file examples as `*.xml` files, sample tool startup script `ydb-importer.sh`, and the executable code for the tool and its dependencies (including the [YDB Java SDK](../reference/ydb-sdk/java/index.md)) as `lib/*.jar` files.
+The import tool distribution archive contains the configuration file examples as `*.xml` files, sample tool startup script `ydb-importer.sh`, and the executable code for the tool and its dependencies (including the [YDB Java SDK](../reference/ydb-sdk/index.md)) as `lib/*.jar` files.

-Before running the import tool, the required JDBC drivers should be put (as `*.jar` files) into the `lib` subdirectory of the tool installation directory.
+Before running the import tool, the JDBC drivers for the source databases should be put (as `*.jar` files) into the `lib` subdirectory of the tool installation directory.

 ## Using the import tool {#use}